xiaoyao3302/CCVC/README.md

 [[CVPR 2023] Conflict-Based Cross-View Consistency for Semi-Supervised Semantic Segmentation]

-Note that we will release the code after ICCV.
+Sorry for the delay, we are busy preparing for ICCV right now, we will release the code as soon as possible after ICCV.